 19. Regularly ventilate the room while you’re working.
 Fresh air improves productivity.

-20. Use the “autofill” option for passwords in the browser.
+20. Use the “Autofill” option for passwords in the browser.
 Even if you enter all the data quickly enough.
 You can also store here credit cards data to fill in the fields fast when buying online.
-There is a lot of applications made for the same purpose — for example, 1password.
+There is a lot of applications made for the same purpose.
+For example, 1password.

 23. Disable facebook (and other social networks with messengers) while you work.
-Or set the precise time at which you view them.
+Or set the precise time at which you should view them.

 24. Clean your social media feed from dubious friends.
 Go to each profile and see if they post the information you really need to know.
 If not, feel free to unsubscribe.

 25. Use the ‘black and white' mode on your smartphone.
 If you don’t work with images, it will significantly increase your work time.